kine/navertical_tasks/README.md

 On your Azure DevOps account go to the Marketplace, find the extension and install it.
 After that, you can use the new tasks in your pipelines through visual designer or yaml, as you wish.
 Just define the parameters and run the pipeline.

-## Example of Release Pipeline to create container, publish the app, test it...
+## Example of Release Pipeline to create container, publish the app, test it

 - Install or update scripts
 - Create container